umarhassan-mitodl/18.05-spring-2022/content/pages/syllabus.md

 ## Note to OCW Users

-The interactive components of this course -- the Online Reading Questions and Problem Checkers -- are available on MIT’s [Open Learning Library](https://openlearninglibrary.mit.edu/courses/course-v1:MITx+18.05r_10+2022_Summer/about), which is free to use.
+The interactive components of this course -- the Online Reading Questions and Problem Checkers -- are available on MIT’s {{% resource_link "67e401e9-723a-44d4-9103-9677daa646d0" "Open Learning Library" %}}, which is free to use.
 You have the option to sign up and track your progress, or you can view and use the materials without enrolling.

 ## Textbook